Badjavii/ASM-CompuOrg/README.md

 # Computer Organization, OS and Architecture | Assembly

-This repository is created to document the learning process about the internal Organization and Architecture of a PC, as well as the use of the Assembly programming language, which is the closest to machine language.
+This repository is created to document the learning process about the internal Organization of a Computer, Operating Systems and Applied Architecture.
+As well, the repository contains a section for Assembly programming language.

 ## Index